Battle of Basra (2003): Humanitarian crisis

 Water and electricity became scarce after most of Basra's electrical infrastructure was destroyed on 21 March.
-On the 24 March, the International Committee of the Red Cross announced that 60% of Basra's population had been cut off from clean water, and warned of a coming “humanitarian crisis”.
+On the 24 March, the International Committee of the Red Cross announced that 60% of Basra's population had been cut off from clean water, and warned of a coming "humanitarian crisis".
 Al Jazeera reported on the 27 March that Anglo-American forces had blocked the city's supply of drinking water, and were preventing the Red Cross from restoring access.

 US Deputy Secretary of Defense Paul Wolfowitz said on the 31 March:

 There seems to be a water problem in Basra but it should be very clear it's not because of anything we did.
 There's been no bombing of Basra.
 It seems to be something the regime did.
 The Red Cross has been in there and we're told that 70 percent of the water supply has been restored.
 The Kuwaitis are laying a pipe up to the border with water and we're going to pipe it on up to the city.

 Many actions were undertaken and the Red cross and British Royal Engineers co-operated in ensuring supplies were maintained even if they were reduced for a period of time.

-A Center for Economic and Social Rights report claimed that the “Anglo-American blockade deprived one million residents of access to safe drinking water for almost two weeks”.
+A Center for Economic and Social Rights report claimed that the "Anglo-American blockade deprived one million residents of access to safe drinking water for almost two weeks".
 Meanwhile, UNICEF officials warned that "there are 100,000 children in Basra at risk for severe fever and death because one water treatment plant stopped functioning."

 Spokespeople for the Coalition forces said that humanitarian aid shipments were nearby and available, but it was not yet possible to transport or distribute them to the city.

-British engineers attributed the shortages to looting and long-term decay of infrastructure.
+British engineers attributed the shortages to plundering and long-term decay of infrastructure.

 Aerial bombing

 The invading forces (including the Royal Australian Air Force) used bombing and psychological warfare during the siege.

 On the 5 April, US bombers targeted the residential al-Tuwaisi area of downtown Basra—reportedly attempting to kill Ali Hassan al-Majid (a.k.a.
-“Chemical Ali”).
+"Chemical Ali").
 Al-Majid was not present, but 17 civilians were killed by one of two 500-pound laser-guided bombs dropped by US planes.